appgen/main/readme.md

 downloads are stored in subdirectories.
 Almost **all** external data should be downloaded in the storeroom.
 The one exception is interactive data requests inside of the delivery (web application), like calling the Facebook API.

+The kitchen takes the storeroom (with its various data submodules) as input and converts them into a form that the generated web applications can use.
+This involves randomization.
+For example, geoJSON files and app names are produced in the kitchen.
+These data are all stored in one output submodule, called "comstables", in one geojson file per random seed.

+The menu takes the comstables as input and displays a webpage wherein people can browse apps, claim an app and submit an app to CollabFinder.
+It saves the information that people enter (their names and the apps that they claimed) in either a submodule or a database that the delivery can access.
+Either way, we call this output bucket the "assignments".

+The delivery